Menu

 • Annual “on” days

-• Initial expense of upgrade
+• The initial expense of the upgrade

 Once you’ve gathered all this information, you can use this energy savings calculator to give you a realistic idea of how much you can expect to save.
 Be aware that the results from this calculator are an approximation, and your final savings may differ based on many factors.
-And although wattage is a good measure of energy efficiency, generally, LEDs are best measured in lumens.
+Although wattage is a good measure of energy efficiency, generally, LEDs are best measured in lumens.

 Resources for Lighting Rebate Information

+Database for State Incentives for Renewables and Efficiency (DSIRE).
+This database was put together by the North Carolina Clean Energy Technology Center and features a state-by-state breakdown of all incentives available.
 This includes federal grants and rebates, and links to other renewable energy organizations for in-depth information about how to complete your next retrofit or new build.

 Contacting Your Utility Company

+For hyper-local advice on lighting rebates, one of the best things you can do is call your local utility company.
+Below, you’ll find contact information and links to different rebate programs in every state.
+But, as we said before, there are often many, many different options.
 So, consider this a jumping-off point only.
-If the listed rebate, in your state, doesn’t appeal to you or suit your needs, there’s a good chance that a different program offers something that’s better for you.
+If the listed rebate, in your state, doesn’t appeal to you or suit your needs, there’s a good chance that a different program offers something better for you.
 And trust us, taking a few minutes to find a rebate is more than worth it.

 Alabama